Guatemala

 Abuelita Helena.

-It’s Thanksgiving today, and we feel extremely thankful for our adventure in Guatemala.
-We decided to celebrate with a visit to another village, San Juan La Laguna.
-We chose to get the full authentic local experience by taking one of the public commuter boats that connect the villages around the lake.
-We were told that we just had to stand on the dock and wave at a boat when it went by, so that’s what we did… four times!
-Boat after boat whizzed by, before one finally spotted us and pulled up to our dock.
-It felt just like trying to catch a taxi in New York City!
-The small boat was packed with locals commuting to work or doing errands in town, so we had to squeeze by to find a bit of a bench to sit on.
-We suspect that the other boats didn’t stop because they were full — this is the local version of the morning rush hour!
+We chose to get the full authentic local experience by taking one of the public commuter boats that regularly connect the various villages around the lake.
+We were confidently told by the lodge staff that we just had to stand on the dock and wave enthusiastically at a boat when it went by, and they would stop to pick us up.
+Simple enough, right?
+So that’s exactly what we did… four separate times!
+Boat after boat absolutely whizzed by, seemingly oblivious to our increasingly desperate waving, before one finally spotted us and graciously pulled up to our dock.
+It felt remarkably similar to trying to catch a taxi in New York City during rush hour — same frantic energy, different setting.
+The small boat was absolutely packed with locals commuting to work or doing daily errands in town, so we had to awkwardly squeeze past people to find even a tiny bit of bench space to perch on.
+We strongly suspect that the other boats didn’t stop simply because they were already completely full — this is apparently the local version of morning rush hour!
+It’s strangely comforting that rush hour is a universal human experience, whether you’re on a subway or a boat.

-25 Quetzals ($3.20 US) and just over half an hour later, we arrived at the dock in San Juan.
-With more than 13,000 inhabitants, this village is quite a bit larger than the one we visited yesterday.
-It’s also connected by road to other villages, which means it has cars and buses in addition to the ubiquitous tuk-tuks.
-We marvelled at the tricked-out buses with extra bling, painted in bright colors and outfitted with gratuitous blinking lights.
-We walked along beautifully decorated roads and past expertly painted murals, visited the quaint Catholic church, and even managed to befriend a local family!
-Before heading back to the docks, we had an excellent meal of seafood on homemade tortillas at Soco’s Place — not a traditional Thanksgiving feast, but certainly a very happy one.
-Here’s to many more!
+A bargain 25 Quetzals ($3.20 US) per person and just over half an hour later — during which we enjoyed spectacular views and friendly nods from our fellow passengers — we arrived at the dock in San Juan.
+With more than 13,000 inhabitants, this village is considerably larger than Santa Cruz, which we visited yesterday.
+It’s also connected by actual paved roads to other villages, which means it has cars and buses in addition to the ubiquitous tuk-tuks that seem to be everywhere in Guatemala.
+We marveled at the impressively tricked-out buses with extra bling that would make a Vegas performer jealous — painted in impossibly bright colors and outfitted with gratuitous blinking lights that serve no practical purpose but look fantastic.
+They’re part transportation, part mobile art installation.

 San Juan La Laguna’s main shopping street.

-In the evening, we had another amazing massage — we’ll really miss those!
-We also spent some time relaxing in the hotel and socializing with other guests.
-Our best trips abroad have often enabled us to connect with like-minded people, and brought us friendships for life.
-We especially relate with a quote from another well-traveled guest we met today: “I’ve got a long list of places I want to go, and I’m certainly not gonna leave travel for later in life!”
-Exactly!
+In the evening, feeling pleasantly exhausted and slightly sun-dazed, we had another absolutely amazing massage — we’ll genuinely miss having these as a regular option!
+Our muscles thanked us profusely.
+We also spent some quality time relaxing in the hotel’s common areas and socializing with other guests, which has become one of our favorite evening activities.
+Our best trips abroad have often enabled us to connect with like-minded people, and have sometimes brought us friendships that lasted for life.
+Travel has a way of bringing together people who share similar values and curiosities.